1985

 - Baby Please Don’t Go (Mary Johnson) -Chris Rea on lead vocals

-Line-up: BW (bass, voc)/CW (dr)/RW (sax)/Andy Fairweather-Low (gtr, voc)/
+Line-up: BW (bass, voc)/CW (dr)/RW (sax)/Andy Fairweather Low (gtr, voc)/

 Mickey Gee (gtr)/Geraint Watkins (p, voc, accordion)/Terry Taylor (perc)/